rtitmuss/torn/case/wedge/wedge.md

 Care is taken during the manufacturing of the Wedge Case to produce the best possible finish, but the Wedge Case is 3D printed which means that fine layer lines will be visible in the surface finish.
+These close up photos are intended to show the imperfections!

 ![alt_text](img/IMG_9035.jpg)